AWS’s Thermal Event Is a Warning: Disaster Recovery Plans Must Account for Physical Cloud Failure

 Meanwhile, AWS’s own guidance during the last Gulf region outage when a fire broke out was to back up to another region.
 They sent that recommendation after the fact, when many customers couldn’t even access their data to act on it.

-The threat model needs to plan for the unfamiliar
+The threat model must expand and plan for the unfamiliar in every region

 Business continuity teams have traditionally planned for ransomware, code bugs, and the occasional natural disaster.
 Now it has to include cooling failures, power density limits and geopolitical risk.